-If we haven't yet, we're at least quickly headed towards streaming service overload.
-If you want to have access to every streaming television show, one needs to subscribe to Netflix, Hulu, Amazon Prime, HBO Now, Youtube Red, CBS All Access, VRV, and more.
-But that doesn't mean that everything is just right there with a click of your remote.
+If we haven't already hit streaming service overload, we're certainly headed there.
+If you want to have access to every streamable TV show, you'll have to subscribe to Netflix, Hulu, Amazon Prime, HBO Now, Youtube Red, CBS All Access, VRV, and more.
+But that doesn't mean that everything is just right there within one click.
 For example, those hoping that the upcoming superhero series Titans will be on Netflix or any other pre-existing streaming service that they may already have are going to be disappointed.
 Titans will be the first original streaming series for a brand new streaming platform, the new DC Universe, which will give fans access to a huge library of DC adaptations and comic books.
 But it's going to mean you have to get another subscription. .

-Titans is the latest television adaptation of the long-running Teen Titans comic book series, which has previously gotten two separate tv adaptations on Cartoon Network in the form of Teen Titans and Teen Titans Go!
-The newest iteration of the franchise, Titans doesn't fit on Cartoon Network for a few reasons, the most obvious of which being that it's not a cartoon and the fact that Titans features the cast swearing.
+Titans is the latest television adaptation of the long-running Teen Titans comic book series, which has previously gotten two separate TV adaptations on Cartoon Network in the form of Teen Titans and Teen Titans Go!
+The new Titans doesn't fit on Cartoon Network for a few reasons, the most obvious of which being that it's not a cartoon, and that it features swearing.
 So, Titans is serving as the launching title for DC Universe, a streaming service that promises to have what some other streaming services lack — a whole lot of DC content.
 But again, you're going to have to get a separate app and account to watch it.
-It's worth it though, for true fans
+But for true fans, it's worth it.